Charged Moments in $W_3$ Higher Spin Holography: Entanglement algebra and higher spin charged moments

 \subsection{Holographic calculation}

 Since in the cylinder coordinates $w=x+i t_E$ the charged moment \eqref{eq: charged moments} is, up to a normalization constant, nothing but the grand canonical thermal partition function \eqref{eq: Zn alpha}.
 The corresponding gravity dual is given by the topological higher spin 3 black hole.\footnote{In principle, the thermal partition function \eqref{eq: charged moments} also includes the boundary entropy contribution.
-However, since we are working with a holographic CFT at large $c$, we neglect these boundary effects and only focus on the leading $c$ contribution to the partition function.
+However, this contribution will be subleading in the large interval length limit $\ell\rightarrow\infty$.
+Moreover, the boundary entropy contributions are scheme independent, and in particular do not depend on the R\'enyi index $n$ \cite{CardyTonni}.
+We hence neglect these boundary effects and only focus on the leading $\log \frac{\ell}{\epsilon}$ term in the charged moment.
 Precise calculations for boundary states as well as boundary entropy require a full top-down description for the theory.} The same argument in the case of a $U(1)$ charge was first proposed in \cite{belin2013holographic}.
 The higher spin black hole solution on a solid torus was first discussed in \cite{Gutperle:2011kf,Kraus:2011ds}.

 Although the topology of the charged topological black hole is a solid cylinder, with spatial length $\Delta x=2l=2\log{|\frac{z_1-z_2}{\epsilon}|}$ and time period $\Delta t_{E}=2\pi n$, the compactness of the spatial direction does not have a strong influence on the thermodynamics in the limit $\Delta x\to \infty$.
 Note that there are two different formalisms for defining the higher spin black hole thermodynamics, the holomorphic formalism \cite{Gutperle:2011kf} and the canonical formalism \cite{Bunster:2014mua}.
 Here we work in the canonical formalism, in which the conserved charges and the first law of the black hole thermodynamics can be derived conveniently through the Iyer-Wald formalism \cite{hijano2014new,Iyer:1994ys}.
 In the cylinder coordinates $w=x+it_E$, the components of the connection $a$ are given by